iacobson/ecspanse/guides/tutorial.md

 #...
 ```

-One last thing we can do in this chapter is to add new funtions to our API:
+One last thing we can do in this chapter is to add new functions to our API:

 ```elixir
 defmodule Demo.API do